chsweet/adopt_dont_shop/README.md

 ```

 ```
+[ ] done
+User story 20
 Pets can only have one approved application on them at any time

-[ ] done

 As a visitor
 When a pet has an "Approved" application on them